FY 2020 MHRBWCC Board of Directors

 Board Policies and Meeting Minutes

-Access policies and approved meeting minutes from the MHRBWCC Board of Directors.
+The Board's records policies and approved meeting minutes are available on this page.
 Meeting agendas are attached to each meeting notice at least 24 hours before its scheduled start.

 - February 12, 2020